yaodo/yaodo.github.io/index.md

-### Cloud Note,Hello!
+### Cloud Note,Hi!

-#github is simple&clean,to save something useful.just like linux,router&switch.
+#github is simple&clean,to save something useful.just like linux,rs.